GIScience/gis-training-resource-center/content/Module_4/en_qgis_styling_vector_data.md

 ```

 2. Under `Input Layer`, select the `NGA_Adm1_Pop`-layer.
 Click on `Run`.
 3. A new point layer called `Centroids` will appear in your layers panel.
-Open it's styling panel and navigate to the symbology tab.
+Open its styling panel and navigate to the symbology tab.
 4. Set the symbolisation method to `Graduated`.
 5. Under __Value__, select `total_pop`.
 6. Change the __Method__ from `Colour` to `Size`.